 We begin with identity.

-When the Denny Party landed at Alki Point on November 13, 1851 — the standard historical date of Seattle’s municipal birth — they were immediately greeted by a multitude of Duwamish persons.
+When the Denny Party landed at Alki Point on November 13, 1851 — the standard historical date of Seattle’s municipal birth — they were immediately greeted by a multitude of Duwamish persons, all representing the indigenous population of the Salish Sea region.
 Rather than running from the pale new strangers in their midst, the Duwamish people quickly integrated themselves into the new society established by the Midwestern settlers.
 At the dawn of the twenty-first century, while the majority of Seattle’s citizenry remained ethnically European, any quick study of the list of distinct ethnicities who then resided within the Seattle city limits would reveal a dazzling ethnic multiplicity, regardless of demographic percentages.

 Seattle’s ethnic diversity is best defined beyond the deceptive appearance of its alleged whiteness.
-In 2010, the Rainier Valley district — located in southeast Seattle and a longtime ethnic cornucopia — was declared America’s most diverse zip code by the U.S. Census Bureau, based mainly on the number of distinct ethnicities who then resided there.
-While the designation may have been arguable compared to other zip codes in other major American cities, it still holds true that Rainier Valley’s ethnic diversity contradicts the facile urban myth of Seattle’s whiteness.
+In 2010, the Rainier Valley district, located in southeast Seattle and a longtime ethnic cornucopia, was declared America’s most diverse ZIP code — namely, 98118 — by the United States Census Bureau, based mainly on the number of distinct ethnicities who then resided there.
+While the designation may have been arguable compared with other ZIP codes in other major American cities, it still holds true that Rainier Valley’s authentic ethnic diversity contradicts the facile urban myth of Seattle’s apocryphal whiteness.
 East Asian and other Pacific Rim peoples — especially Filipino/Filipinas — have long predominated that district demographically, followed by African Americans, European Americans, and Latino/Latina peoples.
-Historically, Rainier Valley during the early twentieth century was a strong Italian-American enclave — a demographic rarity among West Coast cities.
-Linguistically, Rainier Valley’s mixed population of global immigrants comprises speakers of at least 59 different languages, including Chinese, Khmer, Somali, Spanish, Tagalog, and Vietnamese.
+Historically, Rainier Valley during the early twentieth century was a strong Irish-American and Italian-American enclave — a demographic rarity among American West Coast cities.
+Linguistically, Rainier Valley’s mixed population of global immigrants comprises the speakers of at least 59 different languages, including Amharic, Chinese, Khmer, Somali, Spanish, Tagalog, and Vietnamese.

-Seattle’s infamously reserved social climate — sometimes referred to derisively as “The Seattle Freeze” — can be partially attributed to the two broad ethnic groups who have long predominated the city and its environs demographically: Scandinavians and East Asians.
-Within the social cultures of both ethnicities, being reserved is viewed as a positive personality trait rather than a social liability.
+Seattle’s infamously reserved social climate — sometimes referred to derisively as “The Seattle Freeze” — can be partially attributed to the two broad ethnic groups who have long predominated the city and its environs demographically: namely, Scandinavians and East Asians.
+Within the longtime social cultures of both of these ethnicities, being reserved is understood as a positive personality trait rather than a social liability.
 While Seattle’s ethnic diversity has grown kaleidoscopically since the late 1980s, the deep cultural influence of the historically stoic character of these two ethnic groups upon Seattle’s longtime social climate should never be underestimated.

 Let us never forget the people — and the peoples — who resided in the Salish Sea region for centuries prior to the Denny Party’s arrival at Alki Point.
 While Seattle’s indigenous population in the twenty-first century might seem invisible, during the first decades after the young town’s founding, the Duwamish tribe played a profound role in determining the future city’s ultimate historical character.

-Reciprocating Sealth’s friendship, Maynard would become a staunch defender of the rights of the indigenous peoples of the Puget Sound region, even when they were otherwise betrayed by other white government leaders during Seattle’s early growth.
-When the first plats for the new village were filed on May 23, 1853, due to Maynard’s insistence, it was designated as the “Town of Seattle.”
+Reciprocating Sealth’s friendship, Maynard would become a staunch defender of the rights of the indigenous peoples of the Puget Sound region, even when they were otherwise betrayed by other white government leaders during Seattle’s early municipal growth.
+When the first plats for the new village were filed on May 23, 1853, due to Maynard’s insistence — and against the evident wishes of the town’s emerging political establishment — it was designated as the “Town of Seattle.”

 Not all was copacetic between the Europeans and the indigenous tribes of Puget Sound during Seattle’s early years, as evidenced by the Puget Sound War of 1855-56, which was instigated by a dispute over land rights, and which culminated in the Battle of Seattle on January 26, 1856.

 The night before the Battle of Seattle, Leschi and Owhi, chief of the Yakima tribe, snuck into the town to conduct a reconnaissance.
 The attack was launched early in the morning, and the battle raged through the day until 10 p.m. that night, when the tribes finally withdrew.
-No more attacks on Seattle would occur after that, but it would take years for white settlement on Puget Sound to resume.
+No more attacks on Seattle would occur after that fateful date, but it would take several years for white settlement on Puget Sound to resume.

-Leschi was later captured, and as punishment for his role in the attack and the alleged murders of two Territorial militiamen, he was hanged, sparking much long-lingering controversy concerning the question of his guilt.
+Leschi was later captured, and as punishment for his role in the attack and the alleged murders of two Territorial militiamen, he was hanged on February 19, 1858, sparking much long-lingering controversy concerning the question of his guilt.
 He was finally exonerated by the Washington State Supreme Court on December 10, 2004, on the grounds that he was in fact a lawful combatant in a war.
 Justice Gerry Alexander announced the decision, stating, “Chief Leschi should not, as a matter of law, have been tried for the crime of murder.”